1979 WTA Tour: Rankings

 Below are the 1979 WTA year-end rankings (December 31, 1979) in both singles and doubles competition:

 Colgate Series

 Points system

-The tournaments of the Colgate Series were divided into four groups – AAAA, AAA, AA and A – based on prize money.
+The tournaments of the Colgate Series were divided into four categories – AAAA, AAA, AA and A – based on prize money.
 Points were allocated based on these groups and the finishing position of a player in a tournament.
 The points allocation – with doubles points listed in brackets – was: